dsoria11/optimized_formation_control/README.md

    ```
 2. Important Notice

-   If using Windows 11, you may need to install Microsoft's Visual Studio and disable Windows 11 SDK from the `Installation Details` section to get the simulator to work.
+   If using Windows 11, you may need to install Microsoft's Visual Studio and disable Windows 11 SDK from the `Installation Details` section to get the PyBullet simulator to work.

 ## How to Use the Code
 1. Using a python terminal